kevinjdev/Intro-To-Self-Driving-Cars/README.md

 `git clone https://github.com/kevinjdev/Udacity-Intro-Self-Driving-Cars.git`

 ## Histogram Filter in Python2
 For this project I implemented the 2D **sense** function in *localize.py* to update a robot's belief in it's current position to perform localization.
-I also used pdb to debug the **move** function and fixed a bug due in move due to incorrect array indexing.
+I also used pdb to debug the **move** function, fixing a bug due  to incorrect array indexing.

 ### Prerequisites
 * Jupyter Notebook installed